 Full understanding of current and projected Arctic environmental change is becoming an imperative in order to minimize and manage corresponding impacts.
 This conference aims to provide a forum for the three main themes of:

-Land – incorporating ecological impacts, permafrost, and landscape evolution
+Land – incorporating ecological impacts, permafrost, ice sheets and landscape evolution

 This rapid warming has profound impacts on biota.
 As species expand northwards they replace endemic arctic species that are not resilient intensified competition and predation, leading to borealisation of the ecosystem.
 Organisms react to changes with different lags, leading to new species assemblages with consequences for ecosystem function and the services ecosystems provide.

 As ecosystems move beyond the known range of variability, surprising changes can emerge, such as the new large-scale outbreak of defoliating insects with a devastating impact on the vegetation.
 While warmer summers lead to more plant growth, arctic vegetation is browning due to freeze damage after winter warm spells.
 Managing these changing ecosystems requires real-time data based on well-designed ecosystem-based monitoring and state of the art methods for near-term predictions.
 At the same time as climate changes, arctic socio-ecological systems are transforming under the impact of global societal changes.